 This Italian pick is a pulled-curd cheese made with full-fat cow’s milk, though you can probably find a light provolone at your local grocer.
 Nutritionally, it’s very similar to Swiss but with one less gram of protein per ounce and about 10 fewer calories.
 It’s prime for topping pizza and is a great filler for sandwiches, wraps and antipasto platters.
 Provolone is aged for at least four months before it hits shelves, so it’s packed with more salt than many fresh and soft cheeses.
 One ounce has 10 percent of your daily sodium (whereas Swiss only has 1).

-Whether you nibble an ounce of block parmesan as a snack or a sprinkle a quarter-cup of grated over veggies, you truly can’t go wrong.
-This salty topper is basically required for every pasta dish, pizza and Caesar salad, and complements acidic or rich sauces beautifully with a punch of salt and tang.
-A hard cow’s milk cheese, parmesan has notably more salt than our other picks at 16 percent of your daily sodium per serving, as well as 7 grams of fat.
+Whether you nibble an ounce of block Parmesan as a snack or a sprinkle a quarter-cup of grated Parm over veggies, you truly can’t go wrong.
+This salty topper is basically required for every pasta dish, pizza and Caesar salad, and it complements acidic or rich sauces beautifully with a punch of salt and tang.
+A hard cow’s milk cheese, Parmesan has notably more salt than our other picks at 16 percent of your daily sodium per serving, as well as 7 grams of fat.
 On the plus side, it has 10 grams of protein and only 112 calories per ounce.
 So, as long as you stick to the recommended amount (and only occasionally go ham), there’s no need to sweat it.

 8. Reduced-Fat Cheddar